JJPR030803/NetGuard/docs/api/index.md

 # API Module

-The API module provides REST API endpoints for interacting with the Network Security Suite.
+The API module provides REST API endpoints for interacting with NetGuard.

 ## Overview